-- Complete the Osteoarthritis Intitiative Biospecimen Request Form.
+- Complete the Osteoarthritis Initiative Biospecimen Request Form.

-- Submit the request form, narrative proposal (link to section below), and any required attachments to KAI, Inc., the administrator for the BRAC, by email to OAIBiospecimens@kai-research.com.
+- Submit the request form, narrative proposal (link to section below), list of requested OAI sample ID’s or ID’s of matched pairs each with 1--2 alternative samples in case of insufficient volume, and any required attachments to NCR, the administrator for the BRAC, by email to NCR_NIAMS_OAI_Biospecimens@navitaslifesciences.com.
 Electronic versions of documents are the preferred method of submission.

 Once the request is approved, requested specimens will be set aside but will not be dispensed until the NIAMS PO receives a letter from the funding agency (sponsor) confirming that the study will be funded.
 The PI will receive samples in a blinded manner.
 The investigator must submit the data to the NIAMS PO for un-blinding.
 However, these data will not be released to the OAI website until at least one year after the originating investigator has received the un-blinding documentation with OAI participant identifications attached from the NIAMS PO.
 Access to biospecimens will only be provided with the understanding that data generated through the study proposal will be submitted to the OAI public web site within a reasonable timeline, not to exceed one year post un-blinding.

 The PI is responsible for the costs of pulling, aliquoting, and shipping of the samples, and any costs associated with follow up inventory.
 A maximum of 18 months may lapse between protocol approval and confirmation of funding.
 If funding confirmation or a status update concerning funding is not provided to the NIAMS PO within 18 months, the hold will be dropped and the samples will be made available to other requests.

 The narrative proposal format should conform to the following specifications: